velopack/velopack/docs/signing.md

 ## Signing on Windows

 ### Acquiring a code signing certificate
 First, you need to acquire a code-signing certificate from a reputable brand.
 To name a few: Digicert, Sectigo, Comodo.
 It may be possible to purchase a certificate through an official reseller for cheaper than buying directly from the issuer.
-If you are looking for an open source development certificate, Certum currently does an [Open Source Cloud Signing](https://certum.store/data-safety/code-signing-certificates.html?as_dane_w_certyfikacie=5720) certificate for $58
+If you are looking for an open source development certificate, at the time of writing Certum does an [Open Source Cloud Signing](https://certum.store/data-safety/code-signing-certificates.html?as_dane_w_certyfikacie=5720) certificate for $58.

 **Disclaimer: This is by no means a recommendation or advice for any particular code-signing certificate issuer, but instead is general guidance for the process one might follow to purchase a certificate.**